sdegutis/immaculatalibrary.com/app/data/movies/saint-maria-soledad.md

 * Info at [IMDB](https://www.imdb.com/title/tt4671772/)
 * Watch on [FORMED](https://watch.formed.org/saint-maria-soledad-foundress-of-the-sister-servants-of-mary)

+### Overview

-**Overview**: Movie about St. Maria Soledad who helped the sick at night.
+Movie about St. Maria Soledad who helped the sick at night.
 Shows her trials and struggles and persevering faith.

+### Review

-**Review**: Interesting and inspiring movie.
+Interesting and inspiring movie.

+### Caveats

-**Caveats**: Contains a few intense emotional scenes, some rough language with a modern day sick man, and young children won't understand any of the movie.
+Contains a few intense emotional scenes, some rough language with a modern day sick man, and young children won't understand any of the movie.
 Best for older children and above.